aupsham/Scripts-/IOS/readme.txt

-This folder contains the scripts related to the IOS application penetration testing.
+This folder contains the scripts related to the IOS application penetration testing which can be found on internet with small modification of my own.